JetBrains/guide/site/dotnet/tutorials/web-fundamentals/refactoring/index.md

 There are quite a few other refactorings available.
 You can look them up from the **Refactor** menu, or use **Refactor This...** in code (<kbd>Ctrl+Shift+R</kbd>).
 You’ll see all the refactorings available in the current context there.

 Let’s try performing another action that Rider can help you with: extracting a component.
 Why do it yourself when the IDE can do it for you?
-We just need to decide on a few things and we’ll get a component created for us on one side and the usage on the other.
+We just need to decide on a few things, and we’ll get a component created for us on one side and the usage on the other.
 Have a look at our web help about [safely refactoring code](https://www.jetbrains.com/help/rider/Refactoring_and_Cleaning_Code.html).

 ### See Also